-- 1. Each TSO operating a scheduling area shall check whether the generation, consumption, external commercial trade schedules and external TSO schedules in its scheduling area are in sum balanced. - 2.
+- 1. Each TSO operating a scheduling area shall check that generation, consumption, external commercial trade and external TSO schedules in its area are balanced. - 2.
 For external TSO schedules, each TSO shall agree on the values of the schedule with the respective TSO.
 In the absence of an agreement, the lower value shall apply. - 3.
 For bilateral exchanges between two scheduling areas, each TSO shall agree on the external commercial trade schedules with the respective TSO.
-In the absence of an agreement about the values of the commercial trade schedules, the lower value shall apply. - 4.
-All TSOs operating scheduling areas shall verify that all aggregated netted external schedules between all scheduling areas within the synchronous area are balanced.
-Ifa mismatch occurs and the TSOs do not agree on the values of the aggregated netted external schedules, the lower values shall apply. - 5.
-Each scheduling agent of a shipping agent or, where applicable, a central counterparty shall provide TSOs, upon their request, with the values of external commercial trade schedules of each scheduling area involved in market coupling in the form of aggregated netted external schedules. - 6.
-Each scheduled exchange calculator shall provide to TSOs, upon their request, with the values of scheduled exchanges related to the scheduling areas involved in the market coupling in the form of aggregated netted external schedules, including bilateral exchanges between two scheduling areas.
+In the absence of an agreement about the values of the commercial trade schedules, the lower value shall apply.

+- 4. All TSOs operating scheduling areas shall verify that all aggregated netted external schedules between all scheduling areas within the synchronous area are balanced.
+If an imbalance occurs and the TSOs do not agree on the values of the aggregated netted schedules, the lower values shall apply. - 5.
+Each scheduling agent of a market coupling operator shall provide TSOs, upon their request, with the values of external commercial trade schedules of each scheduling area involved in market coupling in the form of aggregated netted external schedules.

-Provision of information to other TSOs
+Article 113 Provision of information to other TSOs

-- 1. At the request of another TSO, the requested TSO shall calculate and provide: - (a) aggregated netted external schedules; and - (b) netted area AC position, where the scheduling area is interconnected to other scheduling areas via AC transmission links. - 1.
+- 1. At the request of another TSO, the requested TSO shall calculate and provide: - (a) aggregated netted external schedules; and - (b) netted area AC position, where the scheduling area is interconnected to other scheduling areas via AC transmission links. - 2.
 When required for the creation of common grid models, in accordance with Article 70(1), each TSO operating a scheduling area shall provide any requesting TSO with: - (a) generation schedules; and - (b) consumption schedules.